-Students begin the financial aid process by applying for admission to Pensacola State College, declaring a major or program of study and, when necessary, completing (1) placement testing, (2) orientation, and (3) academic advising.
+Students begin the financial aid process by applying for admission to Pensacola State College, declaring a major or program of study and, when necessary, completing placement testing, orientation, and, academic advising.
 Students must submit all official final transcripts directly to the Pensacola State College Admission/Records Office for review and evaluation by that department.
-All transcripts includes the final high school, and/or official GED scores, plus all prior college and technical school transcripts.
-No aid can be processed prior to receipt of these transcripts and their evaluation.
+All transcripts include the final high school, and/or official GED scores, plus all prior college and technical school transcripts.
+No aid can be processed or awarded prior to receipt and evaluation of all transcripts.